VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ```

 > **Note:** There is similar code in the Conference.Azure.cs file to
-> configure the worker role to send some commands inline.
+> configure the worker role to send some commands in-process.

 The following code sample shows how the